 This overview should help you to make a plan.

 By 1998 the demand on my schedule had become so heavy I knew had to find another way to reach more people.
 My solution was to record my workshop on video.
 I willingly send the tapes to interested parties I couldn't teach in person.
 The problem with that scheduling solution was no one could ask questions.
 Extra explanations were missing because I wasn't there in person at the white board.
-That led me to the development of a handbook.
+That led me to the development of a Teacher's Handbook.

 I'll tell you more about that in a minute.
 You probably want to know more about the Mortensen Math system first.